bioinfologics/w2rap/README.md

 ## Step 4: LMP processing

-### a) Run FastQC to check read metrics
+### a) Run FastQC to check read metrics.
-This is run for LMP reads in the same way as for PE reads.
+This is run in the same way as for PE reads to assess read quality etc.

 ### b) Identify good LMP reads.
-A Python script is provided to remove Nextera adapters from LMP reads and any PE contamination.
+A Python script is provided to process raw LMP to identify reads containing the Nextera adapter and remove it.
 Run it as follows;

 ```
 lmp_processing <read_file_list> <ncpus>